pournimaghude/GateTrack-VMS/README.md

 - Strengthened problem-solving skills by debugging edge cases in time difference calculations.

 - Understood how to write clean and scalable backend REST APIs for data fetching, insertion, and export.
--

 - Built a Full-Stack Vehicle Management System with real-time vehicle in/out tracking, authentication, and role-based access using Node.js, JavaScript, HTML/CSS, and SQL Server/MySQL.

 - Designed dynamic UI components to handle live data filtering, duration calculation, and conditional display based on user roles and locations.

-- Implemented Role-Based Access Control (RBAC): Separate functionalities for admin and users to ensure secure access and data isolation.

 - Created RESTful APIs for all CRUD operations, login/authentication, real-time vehicle movement, and export functionality.